 where puppies are people too

-Your puppy does not come with vaccinations.
-Reactions to vaccines can occur and growing evidence that early vaccination can actually be harmful to puppies.
+Your puppy will come with NeoPar (Parvo) Vaccinations.
+Your puppy does not come with other vaccinations unless you request them or as noted below.
+Reactions to vaccines can occur and growing evidence that early vaccination can actually be very harmful to puppies.
 Puppies are protected by their mother's immunity.
-Hence repeated or "Booster Shots" are not boosting anything but only trying to vaccinate at a time when the Mother's immunity is no longer blocking the effectiveness of the vacine.
-We recommend waiting until the puppy is 16 weeks old (or at least 12) but it will be up to you to decide when and what vaccinations to give your puppy.
+Hence repeated or "Booster Shots" are not boosting anything but only trying to vaccinate at a time when the Mother's immunity is no longer blocking the effectiveness of the vaccine.
+We recommend waiting until the puppy is 12 weeks old (16 weeks is even better but you need to weigh that against other risk factors) but it will be up to you to decide when and what vaccinations to give your puppy.
 Please read the articles below, do your own research, and discuss your options with a trusted vet.
-Vaccines or a health certificate if requested or required are your responsibility.

 OTHER HEALTH INFO